heyredhat/spheres-old/README.md

 		to_client=lambda view: <view to viz_data>,\
 		from_client=lambda viz_data: <viz_data to inner obj>,\
 		js_class="<javascript class name>",\
-		requires_flush=["these", "methods", "will", "trigger", "an", "update", "from", "python", "to", "javascript"])
+		requires_flush=["these", "methods", "will", "trigger", "an", "update"])
 ```

-The default View has a simple `to_client` function:
-`lambda view: str(view)`
-and its `from_client` function does nothing.
+The default View has a simple `to_client` function: `lambda view: str(view)` and its `from_client` function does nothing.
 Its `js_class` is "View," and nothing special requires flushing.

-Currently, the only other View which has been implemented is "Sphere."
+Currently, the only other View which has been implemented is Sphere.
 It's defined in the following way.

 ```
 def Sphere(obj):